usdot-its-jpo-data-portal/canary-lambda/README.md

 ## Usage

 Run the function on a schedule by [setting up a CRON-triggered CloudWatch event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html).
-(Note that the Cloudformation template includes a once-a-day CloudWatch trigger event at 11:59PM UTC).
+(Note that the Cloudformation template includes a once-a-day CloudWatch trigger event at 12:01AM UTC).

 ## Testing

 Run a local test by running the function as a standard python3 script: `python main.py`.

-## Limitations

-- Cannot validate REST API TIMs